 - causes and sources of impaired waters;

 - location of dischargers.

 - WATERS GeoViewer

 - Nitrogen and Phosphorus Pollution Data Access Tool (NPDAT)

 - Viewing WATERS Data using Google Earth (WATERSKMZ Tool)

-The WATERS web services are database and web based services providing user application friendly interfaces to complex analyses.
-These services make extensive use of the NHD and indexed program data in the RAD, and also integrate other WATERS program data in selected services.
+The WATERS web services are REST-like services providing user application friendly interfaces to complex analyses.
+These services make extensive use of NHDPlus and indexed program data and also integrate other WATERS program data in selected services.
 Designed as modular units, the services are being developed within a common architecture and each service will become available as it is completed and tested.

 WATERS exposes several mapping services that provide access to numerous datasets.